hydrusnetwork/hydrus/docs/developer_api.md

 * 4 - set A as better
 * 7 - set B as better

-2, 4, and 7 all make the files 'duplicates' (8 under `get_file_relationships`), which, specifically, merges the two files' duplicate groups. 'same quality' has different duplicate content merge options to the better/worse choices, but it ultimately sets A>B. You obviously don't have to use 'B is better' if you prefer just to swap the hashes.
+2, 4, and 7 all make the files 'duplicates' (8 under `/get_file_relationships`), which, specifically, merges the two files' duplicate groups. 'same quality' has different duplicate content merge options to the better/worse choices, but it ultimately sets something similar to A>B (but see below for more complicated outcomes).
+You obviously don't have to use 'B is better' if you prefer just to swap the hashes.
 Do what works for you.

 `do_default_content_merge` sets whether the user's duplicate content merge options should be loaded and applied to the files along with the relationship.
 Most operations in the client do this automatically, so the user may expect it to apply, but if you want to do content merge yourself, set this to false.